New York City Estate Planning Attorney

-A last will and testament allows the drafter of the document to control the distribution of their assets upon death.
+A last will and testament allow the drafter of the document to control the distribution of their assets upon death.
 The law provides that if a person dies without a will, their legal next of kin will be the recipients of their assets.
-In most cases, that would be a spouse, children, parents, siblings, siblings’ children, aunts and uncles, or first cousins, in that order.
+In most estate planning cases, that would be a spouse, children, parents, siblings, siblings’ children, aunts, uncles, or first cousins, in that order.
 With a will, the property may be divided and distributed as the drafter chooses.
 Also, a will is the only document that allows parents to name legal guardians for their children should tragedy strike.

 Durable Power of Attorney